openlibraryenvironment/platform-rs/INSTALL.md

 This setting is pertinent to loan-type requests.
 It controls the messaging to the requester based on the current configuration:

-- **On: Will Supply and Cannot Supply**
+- **On: Loaned and Cannot Supply**
-  - **Behavior**: Sends a "Loaned" message to the requester if this option is enabled.
-Additionally, upon sending the "Loaned" message, the request status transitions to `SLNP_REQUESTER_SHIPPED`.
-Note that if other setting values are activated, this response is suppressed.
+  - **Behavior**: Sends a "Loaned" message to the requester if the item is paged successfully or "Unfilled" otherwise.
+Additionally, upon sending the "Loaned" or "Unfilled" message, the request status transitions to `SLNP_REQUESTER_SHIPPED` or `SLNP_REQUESTER_UNFILLED`.

 ### Copy Auto Responder Status

 This option is used for copy-type requests and influences the sending of loan-related messages:

 - **On: Loaned and Cannot Supply**
-  - **Behavior**: Dispatches a "Loaned" message to the requester under conditions defined by this setting.
-As with the previous setting, other enabled settings may prevent this auto response.
+  - **Behavior**: automatically dispatches a "Loaned" message to the requester when the request is received.
+  -
 ## Custom ISO18626 Settings

 The Custom ISO18626 Settings section allows for the customization of ISO 18626 interoperability settings through specific options and identifiers.
-Follow the instructions below to properly configure these settings.

-## ISO18626 Custom Options

 This setting includes a dropdown menu that allows you to select specific custom identifiers for configuring ISO 18626 settings.